JPLMLIA/vercye_ops/docs/docs/Vercye/inputs.md

 - `era5_cache_dir`: Directory (typically outside of your yieldstudy, globally) containing already fetched dates of nasapower met data per region.
 - `ee_project`: Project ID in google earth engine.
 Required if using ERA5 meteorological data.
 - `align_np_grid`: Weather to query only the closest NASA Power gridcell centroid instead of the exact lat/lon.
 Improves caching, however, solar radiation is currently incorrect (See met data section in the docs).
+- `sowing_date_col`: Optional.
+If the shapefile/geojsons have a column containing the sowing date as YYYY-MM-DD, use this in the simulation.
+Set to empty string if not using.
 - `time_bounds`: Defines timepoint parameters:
   - `sim_start_date`, `sim_end_date`: Start/End date of the simulation in APSIM.
   - `met_start_date`, `met_end_date`: Start/End date from when to include metereological data into APSIM.